 That’s why I recommend setting up a limited liability company (LLC) right from the start.
 When you set up an LLC, you’re not held personally responsible for any debt or liability your business incurs.

 Setting up an LLC is more work than just operating as a sole proprietor, but not by much.
 You’ll choose your business name and then file your articles of organization with the state you live in and pay a fee.

 4. Set measurable goals

 All business owners need to set realistic and measurable financial goals.
 What do you actually need to earn in your business every month?

 None of us are pursuing self-employment so we can barely scrape by from month to month.
-Figure out exactly how much money you need to earn to fund your ideal lifestyle and save for your future.
+We want to be able to create an ideal lifestyle for ourselves.
+A personal finance tip that can help you do that is quite straightforward but just as effective: figure out exactly how much money you need to earn to maintain an ideal lifestyle and save for your future.